vkc23/ds/README.md

 ```
 </details>

-# find prime and none prime no in givin array
+# Find prime and none prime no in givin array
 <details>
   <summary>prime and none prime no</summary>